 Why Therapy

 I was out running today, thinking about how good it feels to move my body, get some fresh air, and have the space to reflect.
 I come up with my most creative ideas while running.
-I think it’s because I am bored and have no distractions.
+It's because I am bored and have no distractions.
 I can focus on my inner world, let my mind go, and see where it takes me.

-This experience reminded me of how often people say running is their therapy.
-Or for that matter, yoga, reading, watching films, and so on are their therapy.
-I get it; doing these things feels good, and people call it ‘therapy’.
+This experience reminded me of how often people say running is their therapy—or, for that matter, yoga, reading, watching films, etc. I get it; doing these things feels good, and people call it therapy.
 But can these things be considered therapy?
 Here are my thoughts….

 Running, yoga, reading, watching films, and any other hobby or activity can have therapeutic benefits.
-They can build self-esteem.
-They can help support overall health.
-They can foster a sense of community.
+They can build self-esteem, help support overall health, and foster a sense of community.
 However, there is a difference between therapeutic and therapy.
 Let me explain, with an analogy, why therapy tends to be the go-to for healing.

 You might see where I am going with this.
 Even though therapy mainly addresses a person's mental and emotional spheres, your physical health and context are also a part of your overall health and impact on these spheres.
 So, of course, running would help, but it cannot heal your mental or emotional problems.
 Additionally, you can't heal all that on your own.
 Healing requires a trusted relationship so that someone can support you as you navigate your inner world.
 You wouldn't go to a dentist for your depression, as it wouldn't address the root of the problem (no pun intended).
 So why would you go to the gym to manage your depression?